Difference Between Physical and Chemical Change - Definition, Characteristics, Examples, FAQs

 One of the most common signals that a chemical reaction is taking place is the emergence of a precipitate.
 A precipitate is a substance that develops inside another solid or within a solution.

-Characteristics of physical change:
+Characteristics of Physical Change

-Properties of physical change has three characteristics:
+The properties of physical change have three characteristics:

 1. There is no formation of a new material.